 PREREQUISITES: Spanish 3 or the equivalent skill level as determined by instructor.
+ADVISORIES: English 1A or 1AH.

-Spanish conversational skills for students at an intermediate level of language proficiency are further developed.
-Oral communication and listening comprehension are emphasized.
-Some reading and writing skills are developed.
-Designed to improve oral expression and fluency in Spanish as used in travel, at home, in school, at work, and in business.
-Communication skills will be utilized to help bridge cultural and linguistic barriers and to increase understanding of Hispanic cultures.
+This is a second semester Spanish conversational course.
+Students will further develop their language proficiency skills at an intermediate level.
+Oral communication and listening comprehension will be emphasized.
+Some reading and writing skills will also be developed.
+This course is designed to improve oral expression and fluency in Spanish as used in travel, home, school, work and in business.
+Students will use communication skills to help overcome cultural and linguistic barriers and to increase understanding of Hispanic cultures.
 (A, CSU-GE, UC)